dev-scripts/prakashbhandari.com.np/content/posts/gatling-api-load-test-with-javascript.md

  Load testing is the non-functional software testing technique which determines the stability, speed, scalability, and responsiveness of an application under a specified workload.

 Load testing involves simulating the production environment with virtual users to identify bottlenecks in the application, analyze response times, and determine the appropriate infrastructure size for a given workload.
+## Types of Load test
+There are three types of load tests:
+### Capacity Test
+This kind of test is generally used to identify the maximum capacity of your application and how it scales.
+Keep increasing the number of users per second to find application's breaking point.
+### Stress Test
+Identify how the application behaves after sudden load peaks.
+Does it completely crash, return to normal, or experience latency?
+### Soak test
+In a soak test, you will run a high or steady load for a long time and observe how the application behaves.
+This kind of test helps you identify memory leaks, resource leaks, or degradation that could happen over time.

 # Gatling